 If you haven't hired a professional remodeling company before, you may not be familiar with remodeling costs, and therefore unaware of what a reasonable budget is for a project.
 Secondly, when we know your budget we can design your project accordingly!

 After the Design Consultation at the client’s home, we typically sign a Preliminary Agreement before moving forward.
-The Preliminary Agreement is a non-binding design contract, the cost is based on a percentage of the estimated project cost.
-This may also include architectural drawings, feasibility studies, engineering, HOA approvals, zoning, etc. Although the Preliminary Agreement is non-refundable, the design fee is refunded at contract signing – a construction contract is our goal.
+The Preliminary Agreement is a non-binding design contract, and the cost is based on a percentage of the estimated project cost.
+This may also include architectural drawings, feasibility studies, engineering, HOA approvals, zoning, etc. Although the Preliminary Agreement is non-refundable, the design fee is refunded at our Construction contract signing.
 The Preliminary Agreement includes a Design Presentation at our office, followed by Selections (which also take place at our design center).
 The final piece of the Preliminary Agreement is a team walk-through at the client’s home.

 During the Design Presentation, we provide 3D renderings to show clients what their finished project may look like.
 Our designers will also provide a pallet of suggested materials.
 The project’s price is often discussed in more detail.